Port of Halifax: History

 In 2021, 16,020-TEU CMA CGM Explorer-class container ships made their inaugural visits to the PSA south-end terminal.

 Administration

 Many major port facilities are owned by the Halifax Port Authority (HPA), a port authority operating as a federally regulated Crown corporation of the Government of Canada.
 HPA has responsibility of managing 260 acres federally owned marine industrial land in Halifax Harbour.
+The HPA is a member of the International Association of Ports and Harbours (IAPH).

 The HPA was created on March 1, 1999 and succeeds the Halifax Port Corporation (HPC).
 HPC was the successor to the National Harbours Board, which operated all federally owned ports in Canada.
 Halifax was one of the first of eighteen national ports in Canada which implemented this administrative change as required by the Canada Marine Act which passed on June 11, 1998.

 Facilities

 The Halifax Grain Elevator, situated west of the Ocean Terminal Yards.